0

 • She has poor sleeping habits.

 Can you imagine how overwhelming and discouraging it would be when she first perceives a lack of self-control in all these areas?
-It is like finding the first termite in your home, but after you call the termite man, you realize an infestation of the destructive bugs is in the entire house.
+It is like finding the first termite in your home, and after you call the termite man, you realize an infestation of the destructive bugs is consuming the house.
 Intuitively, we know this is the case with most crucial things in our lives, but knowing something theoretically is a far cry from when those problems “out there somewhere” are destroying us.

 The Good News

-Key Idea: One of the best ways to learn and practice self-control is to tackle one area of your life that is out of control rather than every area.
-As you attack this single area, you will learn how to eventually attack all the other areas of your life that are out of control.
+Key Idea: One of the best ways to practice self-control is to tackle one area of your life that is out of control rather than every area.
+As you attack a single area, you will learn how to eventually attack all the other areas of your life that are out of control.
 Here is a list of a few things you will experience as you gain victory in one area:

-• You experience growing encouragement as God blesses you with restraint.
+3. You experience growing encouragement as God blesses you with restraint.

-• Your example of living out the gospel by losing weight motivates others to change.
+9. Your example of living out the gospel by losing weight motivates others to change.

-In time, you attack other problem areas in your life because you have learned how to mature in this one area.
-You can take any problem, e.g., poor sleep habits, gossiping, addictions, working too much, and shopping too often, and apply these ideas to them and gain victory throughout your life.
-Finally, perhaps the most vital thing you must know is that transformation on matters like these takes time.
-You prepare your mind for the long haul while begging God for the gift of perseverance and the grace to work it out practically.
+In time, you attack other problem areas because you have learned how to mature in this one area.
+You can take any problem, e.g., poor sleep habits, gossiping, addictions, working too much, and overspending, and apply these ideas to them and gain victory in your life.

 Call to Action